Mike Slinn

 end

-The parse_options method body initializes a new automatic variable called options variable from the default_options parameter.
+The parse_options method body initializes a new automatic variable called options from the default_options parameter.
 A new OptionParser instance is then created called parser.
 It’s scope is only within the OptionParser body.
 The odd syntax of within this method body actually does the parsing of the arguments, and then stores the results in the options hash.
+If the parameter list does not specify an option, the default value remains intact, otherwise the default value is overwritten.

 Define the options that your script accepts within the remainder of the parser block.
 The example recognizes a -v or --verbose flag.
 After instantiating the OptionParser instance called parser, the end closes the OptionParser constructor block, which finalizes the parsing process.
 The order! method is then called with an option called into:, followed by the name of the variable that will receive the hash resulting from the parsing operation that just completed.